 We all know James Herriot, possibly the most famous vet in the world.
 But how did a young student named Alf Wight become the man who would charm millions of readers the world over?

 Young Herriot tells the fascinating story of James Herriot's formative years at veterinary college.
 Set in Glasgow in the 1930s - pre-antibiotics, when veterinary practise was, as Herriot wrote, 'more art than science' - the book shines a light on his calling to work with animals (which began when he read an article in Meccano Magazine entitled 'Veterinary Surgery as a Career'), his early friendships and quest for knowledge at Glasgow's Veterinary College and the early development of his legendary compassion for animals.

 Accompanying a major BBC drama series, Young Herriot uses previously unpublished diaries and casebooks from Herriot's days as a student to bring to life a fascinating time and place, and represents a thrilling new addition to the James Herriot canon.

-John Lewis-Stempel is the author of The Wild Life, Meadowland, Where Poppies Grow, The Running Hare and The Secret Life of the Owl.
+John Lewis-Stempel is the author of The Wild Life, Meadowland, Where Poppies Grow, The Running Hare, The Secret Life of the Owl and most recently, The Wood: the life and times of Cockshutt Wood.
 He has twice won the Wainwright Prize for Nature Writing, for Meadowland and Where Poppies Grow, and was shortlisted for The Running Hare, which was also shortlisted for the Independent Bookshop Week Book Award and the Richard Jefferies Society Award.
 He writes a column on nature and farming for Country Life and was the 2016 BSME Magazine Columnist of the Year.
 He lives on the borders of England and Wales with his wife and two children.